natefessel/cis530project/milestone_2/data.md

 ### Wine reviews

 The first dataset we're using was compiled for a [wine-review-based predictive model on Kaggle](https://www.kaggle.com/zynicide/wine-reviews#winemag-data_first150k.csv).
-The original dataset consists of two `.csv` files consisting of a combined 280k wine reviews.
+The original dataset consists of two `.csv` files consisting of a combined ~160k unique wine reviews.
 We've adapted the data and kept the following fields:
 * Number of review
 * Country of origin
 * Description: a few sentences describing the wine's taste, smell, etc.